 - Problems breathing

-Scoliosis is often noticed during scoliosis screening at school, which causes a parent to make an appointment with a spine specialist for their child.
+A curve in the spine is often noticed during screening at school, which causes a parent to make an appointment with a spine specialist for their child.
 To determine whether your child has a curve in the spine, your physician will ask you for a complete medical history, have your child describe symptoms and conduct a physical examination.